-143 144 STIPULATIONS 145 146 The T Trust sha all ensure that the following measures are carried out: 147 148 I. ROL ES AND RESPONSIBILITIES 149 150 A. The Trust 151 152 1.
-The Trust's Executive Director shall be the designated Federal Preservation 153 154 Officer (FPO) and shall be responsible for funding the agency's preservation program and assigning qualified staff and other resources to carry out identification and 155 management responsibilities effectively.
-The FPO will have sufficient authority and 156 control over internal processes to ensure that decisions made pursuant to this PA are 157 carried out.
+143 STIPULATIONS 144 145 145 The 7 The Trust shall ensure that the following measures are carried out: 147 148 I. ROL ES AND RESPONSIBILITIES 149 150 A. The Trust 151 152 1.
+The Trust's Executive Director shall be the designated Federal Preservation 153 Officer (FPO) and shall be responsible for funding the agency's preservation program 154 155 and assigning qualified staff and other resources to carry out identification and 155 management responsibilities effectively.
+The FPO will have sufficient authority and control over internal processes to ensure that decisions made pursuant to this PA are 150 control over internal processes to ensure that decisions made pursuant to this PA are carried out.
 158 159 2.
 The FPO shall designate a Deputy Federal Preservation Officer (DFPO) who 160 shall be responsible for coordination of the preservation program and implementation of 161 the terms of this PA.
 The DFPO shall meet the requirements for a Preservation Officer as 162 defined in "The Secretary of the Interior's Standards and Guidelines for Federal Agency 163 Historic Preservation Programs Pursuant to the National Historic Preservation Act," have 164 five years or more experience in historic preservation and meet the professional 165 qualifications for Archaeologist, Historian, Architectural Historian or Historic Architect 166 included in "The Secretary of the Interior's Historic Preservation Professional 167 Qualification Standards."
-The DFPO shall coordinate with the NEPA Compliance 168 Manager and N Compliance Coordinator in carrying out the provisions of Stipulations 169 IV and V. 170 2 All words managed to this DA recording historic properties will be performed by 171 172 3.
-All work pursuant to this PA regarding historic properties will be performed by, reviewed by, or under the supervision of, a person or persons having five years or more 173 experience in historic preservation and meeting the professional qualifications for 174 Archaeologist, Historian, Architectural Historian, or Historic Architect included in "The 175 Secretary of the Interior's Historic Preservation Professional Qualification Standards."
-176 Secretary of the interior of instance reservation recessional Qualification Standards.
-177 4.
+The DFPO shall coordinate with the NEPA Compliance 168 Manager and N 2 Compliance Coordinator in carrying out the provisions of Stipulations 169 IV and V. 170 171 172 3.
+All work pursuant to this PA regarding historic properties will be performed by, reviewed by, or under the supervision of, a person or persons having five years or more 172 experience in historic preservation and meeting the professional qualifications for 174 Archaeologist, Historian, Architectural Historian, or Historic Architect included in "The 175 Secretary of the Interior's Historic Preservation Professional Qualification Standards."
+176 177 4.
 The Trust shall ensure that the agency's operation, management, and 178 administration of the Presidio's historic properties are carried out in accordance with 179 Section 112 of the NHPA.
-180 181 B. SHPO, NPS, and the ACHP 182 183 1.
-The SHPO and the NPS will review and comment on undertakings in accordance 184 with Stipulations IV, V, VI, VII and VIII may raise and resolve objections according to 185 Stipulation IX, and may amend or terminate this agreement according to Stipulations X 186 and XI.
+180 181 В. SHPO, NPS, and the ACHP 182 183 1.
+The SHPO and the NPS will review and comment on undertakings in accordance 184 with Stipulations IV, V, VI, VII and VIII may raise and resolve objections according to 185 Stipulation IX, and may amend or terminate this agreement according to Stipulations X 186 187 and XI.
 187 188 2.
 The ACHP may raise and resolve objections according to Stipulations IV and IX 189 and may amend or terminate this agreement according to Stipulations X and XI.
-190 191 C. Concurring Parties 191 C. Concurring 1 arties 1/4
+190 and may amond or terminate and agreement according to Supulations A and AI.
+191 C. Concurring Parties 192 2.